 After days of versing hollow threats, Iran held a huge funeral for the Mullahs’ favored notorious general, wherein more than fifty Iranians were killed, and then fired a dozen rockets on an empty American military base in Iraq, and one of the rockets hit a civil plane and killed more than 170 people, including Iranians.

-Soon after the weak and confused response from Iran, the frightened people of the Middle East dismissed the thought of anticipating a third world war; forgetting that the Middle East has already been drowning in war, for about a decade.
-The world powers fighting via proxies in #Syria, #Libya, and #Yemen are already operating a covert third world war.
+Soon after the weak and confused response from Iran, the frightened people of the Middle East dismissed the thought of anticipating a third world war; forgetting that the Middle East had already been drowning in war, for about a decade.
+The world powers fighting via proxies in Syria, Libya, and Yemen are already operating a covert third-world war.

 The United States surprising attack on Iran, that left Iran and its closest allies in extreme shock and perplexity, will not put an end to this ongoing war.
 Rather, it will redefine the methodologies and strategies adopted by non-Middle-Eastern powerful players in managing their conflicting interests in the Middle East.

 It is a turning point, wherein those international powers are expected to give up on guerilla/ proxy battles; employing terrorist militias and the so-called parallel governments against each other, to directly confront each other in an overt/face-off conflict.
 Due to its expensive cost, this direct confrontation is not expected to take a military form.

 Most likely, the new overt war shall make use of political pressure and diplomatic negotiations to manage the conflicting interests of all involved parties, including not only the conflicting world powers but also the people of the countries wherein they fight.